The master’s degree program in Engineering Technology Management is aimed at expanding your knowledge in both technical aspects and management.

 Graduates of the program can advance their careers with positions such as assembly line supervisor, job supervisor, shift supervisor, maintenance manager, shop manager, plant manager, group leader, project leader, high school technology teacher or college-level engineering technology instructors.

-You must be accepted to both the University Graduate School and the MAS ET Management Option.
-Please see the section on Admissions Process for more information.
+In addition to the University admission requirements, students must be accepted to both the Missouri Western Graduate School and the master’s management option.
+Please see admissions process for more information.